css566/css566.github.io/_posts/2016-04-28-Social_Aspects_of_Software_Management.md

 3.[**Blogs**](#related-blogs)
-- [Commitment -Driven Spring Planning][Commitment -Driven Spring Planning]
+- Commitment -Driven Spring Planning  <br>
-- [How Scrum Created the Greatest Team in the World][[How Scrum Created the Greatest Team in the World]]
+- How Scrum Created the Greatest Team in the World  <br>
-- [Building the trust inside the team][Building the trust inside the team]
+- Building the trust inside the team  <br>

 #### <a name="overview">Overview</a>